Jumitti/TFinder/README.md

 ## Installation
 For Windows.
 Works on Linux and MacOS (please install python packages)

 Advice: if you use the Responsive-Element-Finder.zip release, you'll find everything you need inside.
 I.e. installer for python 32-bit and 64-bit.
-The .bat or .exe script for  python packages.
+The .bat script for python packages.
 The PDF Helper for the Promoter Finder.

 - Install ``python-3.10.11`` https://www.python.org/downloads/
-- Install python packages with ``python_packages_(windows).EXE`` or ``python_packages_(windows).bat``.
+- Install python packages with ``python_packages_(windows).bat``.
 You can also install with cmd.exe:
     ```shell
-    pip install requests
    pip install pillow
    pip install pyperclip
+   pip install requests
    pip install tabulate
+   pip install tk
     ```
 - Run ``Responsive-Element-Finder.exe`` or ``Responsive-Element-Finder.py``
 - Enjoy :)